vshn/k8ify/README.md

 #### `--shell-env-file [FILENAME]` - Load additional shell environment variables from file

-k8ify relies on the shell environment to fill placeholders in the compose files.
+k8ify relies on the shell environment to fill placeholders in the Compose files.
 This argument can be used to load additional variables.
 The files have the usual "KEY=VALUE" format and they support quoted values.

 A use case could be to protect your secrets.
 Instead of loading them into the shell environment you could put them into a file and use this argument to load said file.

 ### Labels

-`k8ify` supports configuring services and volumes by using compose labels.
+`k8ify` supports configuring services and volumes by using Compose labels.
 All labels are optional.

 #### General